Alcohol, Entertainment and Gaming Licensing

 • For gaming machines, other than skills with prizes (SWP) machines, you will need a licence or permit from your local licensing authority and possibly from the Gambling Commission.

-Note: Due to COVID-19, there have been significant short-term changes to licensing rules, including hours of operation and the ability to sell alcohol for off-premises consumption.
-This section does not include these temporary changes and businesses are advised to check the latest Government COVID-19 updates for any temporary restrictions or permissions.
+Note: Due to COVID-19, there were significant short-term changes to licensing rules, including hours of operation and the ability to sell alcohol for off-premises consumption.
+These changes ended on 30 September 2022 and no longer apply.

 Does the legislation apply to me?